greenlight-coop/infrastructure/README.md

 ## DNS

 DNS for the domain greenlight.coop is managed at https://marcaria.com/.

-Subdomains will be Managed Zones in GCP DNS.
+Development work will be performed using teh domain greenlightcoop.dev.
+This domain is managed in Google Domains and subdomains are managed in GCP Cloud DNS.

 ## Public Website